omegabytes/services-api/README.md

 - Searches are performed against both name and description fields using fuzzy match

 ### Assumptions
-These assumptions were defined during the technical interview
+These assumptions were defined during the technical interview.
 - Number of services in the database is less than 100,000
 - Service name can not be null
 - Service description can be null